-The Petri net application for the verification of telecommunication protocols is a rather traditional direction of research (Berthelot and Terrat 1982; Diaz 1982).
-The majority of known works study communication processes in pairs of communicating devices.
+The verification of telecommunication protocols involving an unlimited number of devices is a significant scientific problem.
+The majority of known works study communication processes in pairs of communicating devices [1,2].
 But anomalies may occur which involve an arbitrary number of communicating devices and the present paper proves this statement.

-As the number of communicating devices and the structure of the network are considerably varied for real-life networks, a technique is required that could manage an arbitrary number of devices constituting an arbitrary structure.
-Recently the parametric composition of functional Petri nets (Zaitsev 2005) was applied (Zaitsev and Zaitsev 2006) for the analysis of infinite linear structures of communicating devices (Marsan, A.M.; Chiola, G. and Fumagalli, A. 1987).
-A simpler direct approach (Shmeleva 2007) was applied for treelike infinite structures.
+As the number of communicating devices and the structure of the network are varying considerably for real-life networks, a technique is required that could manage an arbitrary number of devices constituting an arbitrary structure.
+Recently the parametric composition of functional Petri nets [3] was applied for the analysis of infinite linear structures [4] of communicating devices.
+A simpler direct approach [5] was applied for treelike infinite structures.
 The present work is restricted to the square communication grid (matrix) infinite structure of communicating devices but it seems that the obtained results might be generalized for an arbitrary structure as well.